 – Stay in a well-ventilated room, including an open window, if possible. – Do not have other people come in the room.

-– Do not attend classes.
-Limit going in shared spaces.
+– Limit going in shared spaces.
 Try to keep a two-meter distance between yourself and others whenever possible.

 – Practice good respiratory etiquette and hand hygiene as described above.